LeandervanAarde/nhl/README.md

 <!-- note how you can use your gitHub link.
 Just make a path to your assets folder -->
 ![image2](https://raw.githubusercontent.com/MikeMaynard14/termoneexample/main/src/assets/mockup.jpg)

-### All The Latest Space X Data!
+### Get up to date statistics of NHL players!!

-Usding the Space X API, we have collected and collated all the most relevant Space X data into once seemless react experience!
+Through the use of the NHL-API we were able to get the most relevant data of the NHL!

 ![image3][image3]
 ### Feature 2